Hungary: Civil society groups request election observers | DW | 13.01.2022

 Hungarian civil society activists called for the Organization for Security and Cooperation in Europe (OSCE) to send an election observer mission.

-The civil society organizations said an OSCE observer mission "would significantly increase public confidence in the electoral process, deter irregularities during the final campaign days (and on election day itself) and thus safeguard the fairness of the democratic process," in their open letter.
+In their open letter, the civil society organizations said an OSCE observer mission "would significantly increase public confidence in the electoral process, deter irregularities during the final campaign days (and on election day itself) and thus safeguard the fairness of the democratic process."

 Edited by Sean Sinico